codeforamerica/form-flow-starter-app/README.md

 # Using this as a template repository

+## AWS Setup
+1. Provision 2 new AWS buckets in the Platform account - 1 for demo purposes and another for production.
+Please reach out to a member of the Platform team if you do not have permissions.
+2. Replace the bucket names with your newly created buckets in the [main application configuration](src/main/resources/application.yaml) and the [demo application configuration](src/main/resources/application-demo.yaml).

+## Aptible Setup
+1. Either add a new app to the `form-flow-staging` environment, or create a new environment in Aptible.
+2. Setup aptible permissions to enable deploying your app, if they do not already exist.
+3. Provision database for your app in Aptible.
+4. Add repository secrets for the deploy github action.

+## Development Setup
 1. Create a [new repository from the `form-flow-starter-app` template](https://github.com/codeforamerica/form-flow-starter-app/generate).
 2. Once the repository is created, clone it on your local machine.
 3. Create a new database and user for your project.
 Please use descriptive names which are unique to your project to avoid conflicts locally.
    For example, for `childcare-illinois-model-app` we used `childcare-illinois` for both the database name and username.
 Following this example, create the new database and user with the following commands:
 - `$ createdb childcare-illinois`
 - `$ createuser -s childcare-illinois`.
 This assumes that you have installed postgres locally, if that is not the case please refer back to [this section](#start-the-local-databases).
 4. Edit the [main application configuration](src/main/resources/application.yaml) as well as the [demo application configuration](src/main/resources/application-demo.yaml) to reflect your new database configuration.
 Replace the database name and username with the ones you created in the last step in the datasources section of the document.
    For example, the datasource section of your application configuration would initially contain the details for the `starter-app` database as follows:
 ```yaml

 datasource: